AndrioC/template-new-project-react-with-styled-components/README.md

-# How to use this repor
+# How to use this repo

 Hello, to use this repo is very simple, just run the following command on your terminal and have fun.